How We Do What We Do

 We have had the most success with presenting short educational programs and then providing follow-up coaching to make sure people understand and are implementing concepts.
 Participants are responsible for developing and implementing Action Plans that their bosses are aware of and able to support.

-We also prefer to engage in longer-term programs versus a seminar or two.
-We have found that if participants know we will be returning over a period of a year, or several, they are more likely to be accountable to developing and implementing training concepts and their Action Plan.
+We will engage in longer-term programs or just a seminar or two, depending on your needs.
+We have found that if participants know we will be returning , they are more likely to be accountable to developing and implementing training concepts and their Action Plan.
 Even small insights and behavioral changes can produce more effectiveness and bottom line results for the company.
-Once again, these typically pay for any cost or investment several times over.
+These typically pay for any cost or investment several times over.

 Operations and Experience

 Glacier HR Services, Inc. is an organization of associated consultants designed to bring clients exceptional results.
 Our President, Bob Marsenich, has been a management consultant and leadership and business coach for over 25 years.
-Our consultants typically have at least 10 plus years of experience in their area of expertise.
 We use our experienced consultants to bring you the most comprehensive and effective training and consulting programs possible.

 Bob Marsenich Background